zondo/orgchess/README.md

     1. ... d4     2.
 Re4#

 Hey, that's pretty nice, and it agrees with the Popeye output (apart from ordering).
-Now it's just a question of grouping all the replies by mating move.
+But I still think it would be nicer to group all the replies by mating move.
 Here's a function to do that on the replies returned by the `mate_in_2` function, and prettyprint them:

     def print_solution(move, replies, separator=" "):